AshM10/AshM10/README.md

 - 🔭 I’m currently working on Frontend Mentor challenge and taking the [#Javascript30](https://www.javascript30.com) challenge
 - 🌱 I’m currently learning Algorithms via Code Signal, taking up AWS Cloud Practitioner and Agile Certification as well.
 - ☀️ I'm starting to learn how to contribute to open source projects.
-- 👯 I’m looking to collaborate on a FinTech App, or any e-commerce app.
+- 👯 Currently working with a dev team of 5 people and building different projects together.
-- 🤔 I’m looking for help with creating a kick-ass Resume, and actively looking for apprenticeship or entry-level front-end roles.
+- 🤔 I’m looking for help with creating a kick-ass Resume.
 - 💬 Ask me about a project collaboration.
 - ✉️ For work opportunities, you can contact me at [hello@ashmoreno.dev](mailto:hello@ashmoreno.dev)
 - 😄 Pronouns: She/Her